Canop/bacon/website/src/community/emacs-bacon.md

 test failures, etc.) and for each of them its label, file path, line and column.

 It read the `bacon/prefs.toml` and local `bacon.toml`.
-You can remote-control bacon from emacs with the `C-c b` prefix (customizeable) followed by whatever keybindings the bacon preferences define to send a command to bacon.
+You can remote-control bacon from emacs with the `C-c b` prefix (customizable) followed by whatever keybindings the bacon preferences define to send a command to bacon.

 You can bind `bacon-next` and other commands to jump to next|prev|first